noquierouser/ttytter-kdialog/README.md

-# TTYtter kdialog Notification Extension 1.0.1
+# TTYtter kdialog Notification Extension 1.0.2

 by [noquierouser](http://noquierouser.uni.cx) \([@noquierouser](http://twitter.com/noquierouser)\)

 ## Changelog

+### Version 1.0.2 (Sept.
+24, 2011)

+* Fixed kdialog popups showing in the middle of the screen in fluxbox.
+This is supposed to be fixed in next versions to fit more Window Managers with the same bug.

 ### Version 1.0.1 (Sept.
 15, 2011)